-The Group is exposed to market risk primarily related to foreign currency exchange rates, interest rates and the market value of investments in financial assets and equity securities.
-These exposures are centrally managed and are regulated by internal guidelines which require regular internal risk analysis.
+Our market risk relates primarily to interest rate exposures on cash, short-term investments and borrowings and foreign currency exposures.
+Financial risk is centrally managed and is regulated by internal guidelines which require a continuous internal risk analysis.
 The overall objective of our risk management is to reduce the potential negative earnings effects from changes in interest and foreign exchange rates.
 Exposures are managed through operational methods and financial instruments relating to interest rate and foreign exchange risks.
-In the ordinary course of business, we use derivative instruments, including swaps, forwards and/or options, to manage potential losses from foreign currency exposures and variable rate debt.
+In the ordinary course of business, we use derivative instruments, including swaps, forwards and/or options, to manage potential losses from foreign currency exposures and interest rates.
 The principal objective of such derivative instruments is to minimize the risks and/or costs associated with global financial and operating activities.
 We do not utilize derivative or other financial instruments for trading or other speculative purposes.
 All derivatives are recognized as either assets or liabilities in the balance sheet and are measured at fair value with any change in fair value recognized in earnings in the period of change, unless the derivative qualifies as an effective hedge that offsets certain exposures.
 In determining fair value, we consider both the counterparty credit risk and our own creditworthiness.